ccommons/rlc/README.md

     Django will provide you with a URL where you can access your development site.

 9. With your browser, go to that URL.
-Log in to your development server with the superuser that you created.
+Log in with the superuser that you created.

 10. In that development site, go to the administrative interface at /admin/, and add yourself to the "Editor" group (at least).